snehil/CovidVaccineTwitterBotIndia/README.md

 - A Twitter developer account [with an application created](https://developer.twitter.com/en/docs/apps/overview) (With access to the [authentication keys and secrets](https://github.com/snehil/CovidVaccineTwitterBotIndia/blob/main/index.js#L33-L36))

 ### How to deploy?
 - Run `npm install twitter` locally. zip up the file contents and then deploy the code to an AWS lambda function in the Mumbai region.
-Make sure to include the index.js file inthe zip file contents.
+Make sure to include the index.js file in the zip file contents.
 - Create an AWS cloudwatch rule to trigger the Lambda function for periodical updates/tweets to the Twitter account.

 ### Example deployments